How to Come Up With a Blog Name [Guide + Examples]

 Blog names are extremely important: 77% of marketers say that proper branding is critical to growth.

-What Makes a Good Brand Name
+What Makes a Good Blog Name

 This short section touches on the most important things to keep in mind while choosing a name for your blog, startup or product.

 We’ll move through these quickly for now, for you to keep in mind when we move on to the brainstorming step.

 Then, later, we’ll revisit them in more detail.